Where There’s Food There’s Wine

 If you have the opportunity to visit Podere Canalino in Montalcino Tuscany, you find yourself on the same property that the Sodi family farmed since 1800.
 Canalino is called such since there is an ancient spring which has been functional since at least the Middle Ages.
 This has helped the property to be an ideal place for a farm, cultivating fruit and vegetables, including wine grapes.
 In fact, Saint Catherine of Siena had a monastery on the property in 1650 where she had vineyards, where the Sodi family sangiovese vineyards are planted to this day.
 Alberto, who is the winegrower and winemaker for his family’s estate winery, keeps growing a variety of fruit and vegetables which keeps the family, and guests, fed all year round.

 When speaking about sustainability and Italian wine, we would be remiss not to mention La Maliosa.
 It is an “agricultural startup” founded by Antonella Manuli who had a goal to create a farm for the future which was rooted in building up and improving the natural ecosystem in Maremma Tuscany.
 Her approach has been to leverage what is local and apply modern “smarts” to farm and make natural wine and organic EVOO, using concepts like regenerative agriculture.
 She even patented a method called Metodo Corino, developed together with viticultural researcher and wine producer, Lorenzo Corino, to document and demonstrate the approach she took to produce high quality natural wine.
-One of her most recent initiatives which underlines the concept of local growing, preparing and serving is the Saturnalia Wine Bar restaurant in Tuscany, not far from her farm, where you can enjoy her Tuscan wines, Italian olive oil and local, seasonal foods.
+One of her most recent initiatives which underlines the concept of local growing, preparing and serving is the Saturnalia Wine Bar Tuscan restaurant, not far from her farm, where you can enjoy her Tuscan wines, Italian olive oil and local, seasonal foods.

 Experience For Yourself The Living Cultural Heritage of Italian Wine

 We wrote this article to share our passion for authentic Italian wine that speaks to the same cultural heritage as Italian food.
 It is that passion, that our producers have as well, which drive us towards being a bridge between artisan farmers that love their land and wine lovers and foodies across America who crave hidden gems that are hard to find.
+And there are many more examples we can site of this rich living heritage of Italian wine which we have fallen in love with.

 Vero sells to distributors across the USA, as well as licensed establishments in certain states, plus to consumers and businesses who seek out well made boutique wines, olive oils and specialty foods that are farm-crafted in limited quantities by artisan farmers around the world.